(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 They've saved a bit along the way because they knew they were supposed to.
 But they never followed a long-term strategy.

 As a result, they have not saved enough to support the retirement lifestyle they want to enjoy after leaving work.
 And in the majority of cases, they're already mentally ready to leave their jobs.

 Not Saving Enough

-Compiled by Vanguard and reported in How America Saves 2021 are the average and median balances at the end of 2020, from data on 4.7 million defined contribution plan participants, listed by age groups and gender.
+Compiled by Vanguard and reported in How America Saves 2021 are the average and median balances at the end of 2020 from data on 4.7 million defined contribution plan participants, listed by age group and gender.

 |Age||Average Account Balance||Median Account Balance|

 Fortunately, because they saved some money and have equity in their homes, they're usually able to support themselves.

 Still, their lack of financial planning earlier in their working years means they'll have to make significant changes to their lifestyle – even if they plan to work until their seventies.